 - The Assurance component ADV_ARC.1 states that the TOE should be self protected against any tampering or bypassing of the TSF of the TOE.

 - 188 The TSF Features TSF_ENV_PROTECT, TSF_AUDIT_ACTION and TSF_DATA_PROTECT contain mechanisms that fully protected the TOE against any external tamper or bypass.

 - 189 The Security Mechanisms applicable to this protection are:

 - Hardware Protection (Active Shield)

 - Voltage Monitor

 - Temperature Monitor

 - Glitch Detectors

 - Memory Encryption

 - Reset System

 8 Annex

 8.1 Glossary of Vocabulary

+Application Data

-Application Data All data managed by the Security IC Embedded comprise all data in the final Security IC.
+All data managed by the Security IC Embedded Software in the application context.
+Application data comprise all data in the final Security IC.